adbenGHM/c_conventions/NAMING_CONV.md

 >   PUBLIC FUNCTIONS

-1. Function name must contain a verb.
+1. Function name must contain a verb, preferably start with verb.
 2. Function name must be in upper camel case (Pascal Case)

     Example:    `UpperCamelCase`

 3. Must be prefixed with file name.
 4. File name and function name should be seperated using an underscore.
-5. Function name must be prefixed with their return type.`*`.
+5. Function name might be prefixed with their return type.`*`.

     -   Type uint32_t: use prefix *ul*.
     -   Type uint16_t: use prefix *us*.